 The MAPS team has extensive experience with cross-disciplinary and comparative studies in the fields of inclusive education, sociology and politics of education and urban studies.
-The project is led by Venla Bernelius, and the participants – researchers at different stages of their careers – are located in the universities of Helsinki, Turku, Iceland and Amsterdam.
+The participants – researchers at different stages of their careers – are located in the universities of Helsinki, Turku, Iceland and Amsterdam.

 Venla Bernelius (Ph.D) is a Senior Lecturer in Urban Geography and Regional Studies at the University of Helsinki.
 She specializes in research on urban segregation and development, as well as social and spatial educational dynamics.
 Her research has focused on the links between socio-economic segregation of urban neighbourhoods and the educational outcomes in comprehensive schools, immigration and housing choices of highly skilled migrants, and social cohesion in the context of the Nordic welfare state.

 Alongside the academic field, Bernelius works closely with the local and state governance, and the funding model for urban schools in segregated neighbourhoods is Helsinki is based on one of these collaborations.
 Bernelius is also the chairwoman of the Finnish Geographical Society.

 Dr. Willem Boterman is an Assistant Professor of Urban Geography at the Universiteit van Amsterdam.
 He holds master degrees in political science and human geography.
 He obtained his PhD in 2012 (cum laude) for research on residential practices of middle class households in the field of parenthood.
 His research has mainly focused on the interaction of demographic and class change, families, residential choice, housing and gentrification.
 His most recent work concentrates on issues of class and gender and social reproduction via school and residential practices.
 Also, he is engaged in studies on middle class disaffiliation, segregation and social and spatial polarisation.